Skip to content

 Related guidance

-According to LEA/0225/2004 'Identifying and Maintaining Contact with Children Missing or at Risk of Going Missing from Education', there should be a 'child missing from education' (CME) named point of contact in every local authority and every practitioner working with a child has a responsibility to inform that CME if (s)he knows or suspects that a child is not receiving education.
+According to LEA/0225/2004 'Identifying and Maintaining Contact with Children Missing or at Risk of Going Missing from Education', there should be a 'child missing from education' (CME) named point of contact in every local authority and every practitioner working with a child has a responsibility to inform that CME if they know or suspects that a child is not receiving education.

 Should a child leave a Hertfordshire school without notice being given by the parent or without the school being advised by the parent of the new address and/or school the child is to attend, the school should notify their allocated Attendance Improvement Officer (AIO) as soon as possible:

-- Should a pupil leave a Hertfordshire school to be home educated, on receiving written confirmation from the parent(s), the school should remove her/his name from the school roll and send the CTF to the s2s Database using MMMMMMM, so that the CTF goes into the database of pupils who have moved outside the maintained system (this does not apply to special schools);
+• Should a pupil leave a Hertfordshire school to be home educated, on receiving written confirmation from the parent(s), the school should remove their name from the school roll and send the CTF to the s2s Database using MMMMMMM, so that the CTF goes into the database of pupils who have moved outside the maintained system this does not apply to special schools;

-- Should a pupil join a Hertfordshire school without that school receiving a CTF from her/his previous school, the receiving school should contact the 'Lost Pupil Coordinator' and request that a search be made of the Lost Pupil Database for a matching record using gender, names or former names and date of birth.
+• Should a pupil join a Hertfordshire school without that school receiving a CTF from their previous school, the receiving school should contact the 'Lost Pupil Coordinator' and request that a search be made of the Lost Pupil Database for a matching record using gender, names or former names and date of birth.
 Schools cannot search the lost pupil database;

-These procedures will only be effective if all schools adhere to the principle that whenever a pupil joins or leaves a school then a common transfer file must accompany her/him.
+These procedures will only be effective if all schools adhere to the principle that whenever a pupil joins or leaves a school then a common transfer file must accompany them.

 Further information on the transfer of a CTF can be found on teachernet.